velcoda/vue-cookie-banner/README.md

 ## Usage

-Now you're ready to use the component `<vue-cookie-comply />` it in your app:
+Now you're ready to use the component `<vue-cookie-banner />` it in your app:

 ```vue
 <template>